Skip to main content Skip to main navigation Skip to search

 • Wood packaging for export

-The European Union Deforestation Regulation (EUDR) will be applied from 30 December 2025 to large EU businesses, and from 30 June 2026 to smaller EU enterprises.
+On 17 December 2025, the European Union (EU) announced another delay to the start of the EU Deforestation Regulation (EUDR).
+The EUDR will now be applied from 30 December 2026 to large EU businesses, and from 30 June 2027 to smaller EU enterprises.

 • Cattle (including beef)